robson-alcantara/cpupower-gui/README.md

 A GUI to cpupower tool

-#todo:
+# todo:
-interpreter: Command 'cpufreq-info' not found, but can be installed with:
+interpreter: Command 'cpufreq-info' not found, but can be installed with:sudo apt install cpufrequtils